Maui On a Budget

 At over 700 square miles, the island of Maui is the second largest of the Hawaiian islands with a small population of just over 140,000 people.
 The island enjoys approximately two seasons a year with a mild climate just about everywhere.
 Rough living, right?

-Voted "Best Island in the World" by many in the travel industry, Maui is the center for whale watching and the home a large and lush rainforest.
+Voted "Best Island in the World" by many in the travel industry, Maui is the center for whale watching, relaxing on the beach, snorkeling, and the home of a large and lush rainforest.

 For the more engaged adventurer, however, there are so many things to get up and do in Maui.
 Go make friends with the giant sea turtles in Malu'aka as you dive deep.
 Follow the tour boats to "Turtle Beach" for the most amazing underwater journey.